 The Sultanate of Oman is a land of historic forts, diverse landscapes, strong Arabic culture and tradition, and great food.
-Oman is also one of the most progressive Middle Eastern countries with great hospitals and schools.
-Adding to this, the nation’s friendly locals make it an even better place to spend your holidays.
+Oman is also one of the most progressive Middle Eastern countries and its friendly locals make it an even better place to spend your holidays.

 Muscat is the capital of Oman and also its main port.
 At the very first glance, you will notice that the city’s architecture is somewhat unique and that’s because it is mandatory for buildings to have a dome or an arabesque window.
 One of its finest examples would be the Grand Mosque of Muscat, a stunning piece of architecture, with a remarkable interior of colourful and intricate mosaics, a massive jewelled chandelier and extravagant designs.
 The Mutrah Souq, where you can experience traditional Arabic shopping culture, the Royal Opera House and the Old Muscat area are popular attractions in the city.

 Do you know there are more than 500 forts and towers in Oman?
 Fascinating, right!
 The 17th century Niwa Fort, in Nizwa city is the most famous one and offers great views from the top.
 The fort in Bahla city is the only UNESCO-listed fort in the country and is believed to be built around the 12th to 15th century.
 Near this complex is the 17th century Jabreen Castle, which is a great piece of Islamic architecture and also displays an impressive interior.